angrykoala/wendigo/README.md

 **focus(selector)**
 Focus the first element matching the given selector.

+> Only CSS selectors supported

+**hover(selector)**
+Hovers over the first element matching the given selector.

-> Css, Xpath and Dom selectors supported
+> Only CSS selectors supported

 ## Assert
 The submodule `browser.assert` provide some out-of-the-box assertions that can be used to easily write tests that are readable without having to specifically query for elements o perform evaluations.
 All the assertions have a last optional parameter (msg?) to define a custom assertion message.